VidyaNayak02/Diabetes-Data-Analysis/README.md

 Author:
 Vidya Nayak.
 Project Note:
 This project was assigned as a group academic project.
-The data analysis, visualizations, and report preparation were primarily completed by Vidya Nayak.
+The data analysis, visualizations, and report preparation were primarily completed by Vidya Nayak.I have uploaded my version to showcase my personal contribution and skills.